Want to stay fit, help the environment and save money? Ireland's Cycle to Work scheme will help you do just that!

 - It must be purchased by the employer.
 If an employee is reimbursed, there is no tax exemption.

-- You can only avail of the Cycle to Work Scheme every five years.
+- You can only avail of the Cycle to Work Scheme every four years.
 The tax year in which the bicycle is purchased counts as the first year.
-For instance, if you used the scheme at any time during the year 2014, you can’t claim it again until 2019.
+For instance, if you used the scheme at any time during the year 2016, you can’t claim it again until 2020.

 - Bikes and safety equipment that are purchased in these years are considered BIK for tax purposes.